matusnovak/fineframework/tutorials/math-var.md

 obj.has_key("boolean"); // Returns true
 ```

-You can then use the mapped values as any other ffw::Var
+You can then use the mapped values as any other ffw::Any

 ```cpp
 if(obj["value"].isInt()){